Ed McCaskey: Chairman of the Board

 In 1967, McCaskey became vice president and treasurer of the Bears.
-When George Halas died in 1983, Virginia became principal owner, and Ed became chairman of the board with their son, Michael as team president.
+When George Halas died in 1983, Virginia became principal owner and Ed became chairman of the board with their son Michael as team president.
 The following year, McCaskey made his son operating head of the franchise.
-In 1999, McCaskey relinquished his position as chairman of the board to Michael, who was promoted after various incidents occurred, such as the botched hiring of Dave Wannstedt's replacement and failed attempt to get a new stadium.
+In 1999, McCaskey relinquished his position as chairman of the board to Michael, who was promoted after various incidents occurred such as the botched hiring of Dave Wannstedt's replacement and failed attempt to get a new stadium.

+On January 11, 1970, in a New Orleans hotel ballroom just before Super Bowl IV, the Bears and Pittsburgh Steelers were tied with the worst record in the NFL in 1969, both going 1-13, a coin toss ceremony was held by NFL Commissioner Pete Rozelle to settle who would get first pick in the next draft.
+McCaskey, as the Bears' representative, called heads and it was tails and the Steelers took future Hall of Fame quarterback Terry Bradshaw out of Louisiana Tech, who later led the Steelers to four Super Bowl championships.
+Following his incorrect call, former Chicago sportswriter Jack Griffin hollered from the back of the room “McCaskey, you’re a bum!”
+“You couldn’t even win a coin flip!”.

 Relationship with Brian Piccolo

-The summer before McCaskey officially joined the Bears he befriended the Bears player Brian Piccolo, and the two remained close friends until Piccolo's death of cancer in 1970.
-As the story goes, he was the person behind the idea to put Piccolo and Gale Sayers in the same room - the first interracial roommates in team history.
+The summer before McCaskey officially joined the Bears, he befriended the Bears player Brian Piccolo.
+The two remained close friends until Piccolo's death of cancer in 1970.
+As the story goes, he was the person behind the idea to put Piccolo and Gale Sayers in the same room – the first interracial roommates in team history.

-After Piccolo's death, McCaskey wrote the famous speech that was immortalized in the movie "Brian's Song": "I love Brian Piccolo and I'd like all of you to love him too.
+After Piccolo's death, McCaskey wrote the famous speech that was immortalized in the movie Brian's Song: "I love Brian Piccolo and I'd like all of you to love him too.
 Tonight when you hit your knees, please ask God to love him."
-He was also long time contributor to the Brian Piccolo Cancer Research Fund.
+He was also a longtime contributor to the Brian Piccolo Cancer Research Fund.